17 Pros & Cons Of Owning A Bernese Mountain Dog

 12. They’re prone to certain health issues.

-Like many large breed dogs, Bernese Mountain Dogs are prone to certain health issues such as hip and elbow dysplasia, eye disorders, and bloat.
+Like many large dogs, Bernese Mountain Dogs are prone to specific health issues, such as hip and elbow dysplasia, eye disorders, and bloat.
 Regular vet check-ups can help identify any potential problems early on, allowing for prompt treatment and prevention of further complications.

 13. They’re expensive.

-Bernese Mountain Dogs are not an inexpensive breed and may cost anywhere from $1,200 to $3,000 depending on the breeder and date of birth.
-While you may find them at a shelter, you’re more likely to find adoptable Mountain Dogs from rescue societies that specialize in this breed.
-You’re most likely to obtain one through a breeder, so make sure you do your research to find a professional ethical breeder.
+Bernese Mountain Dogs are not an inexpensive breed and cost anywhere from $1,200 to $3,000, depending on the breeder and date of birth.
+While you may find them at a shelter, you’re more likely to find adoptable Mountain Dogs from rescue societies specializing in the breed.
+You’re most likely to obtain one through a breeder, so do your research to find a professional, ethical breeder.

 14. They have a lot of fur.

-Bernese Mountain Dogs have thick, double-layered coats that need to be groomed regularly.
+Bernese Mountain Dogs have thick, double-layered coats that must be groomed regularly.
 They shed heavily twice a year and may need to be brushed every day during the shedding season to keep their coats looking healthy and clean.

 15. They need lots of exercise.

 The Bernese Mountain Dog is an active breed and needs plenty of exercise to stay healthy.
 They enjoy long walks or hikes, playtime in the yard or park, and activities like agility training.
-Without regular exercise they can become bored or destructive, so daily physical activity is a must for this breed.
+They can become bored or destructive without regular exercise, so daily physical activity is essential.

 16. They can be independent thinkers.

-Berner’s are intelligent and independent thinkers.
-This can make them difficult to train, but it also means they can think for themselves and make decisions on their own.
+Berners are intelligent and independent thinkers.
+This can make training challenging, but it also means they can think independently and make decisions.
 It’s important to provide consistent training from an early age if you want them to learn the rules of your household.

 17. They need an experienced owner.

-Because of their size and strength, Bernese Mountain Dogs are not suitable for novice pet owners.
-They require an experienced owner who is willing to invest the time in proper training, socialization, and exercise.
+Because of their size and strength, Bernese Mountain Dogs are unsuitable for novice pet owners.
+They require an experienced owner willing to invest the time in proper training, socialization, and exercise.
 The commitment that comes with owning a Bernese Mountain Dog is significant, but the rewards are immense.
-With patience, consistency, and love your Berner can become a loyal and loving member of the family.
+With patience, consistency, and love, your Berner can become a loyal and loving family member.

 Tips for Choosing an Ethical, Professional Breeder

-• Be wary of any breeder who insists on selling a puppy as soon as you inquire or requires payment upfront.
+- Be wary of any breeder who insists on selling a puppy as soon as you inquire or require payment upfront.

-• Ask for proof of health clearances on the parent dogs, such as hip and elbow dysplasia evaluations.
+- Ask for proof of health clearances for parent dogs, such as hip and elbow dysplasia evaluations.

 Avoiding Scams and Backyard Breeders

 No matter where you live, there is always the risk of coming across a scam or backyard breeder.
-These are individuals who do not meet ethical standards and may be looking to make a quick buck off unsuspecting buyers.
+These individuals do not meet ethical standards and may want to make a quick buck off unsuspecting buyers.
 Avoid any breeder that:

-• Offers puppies that appear to be much younger than eight weeks of age.
+- Offers puppies that appear to be much younger than 8 weeks of age.

-• Advertises many different breeds and offers discounts on multiple litters at once.
+- Advertises many breeds and offers discounts on multiple litters at once.

 Conclusion

-Every breed has its pros and cons!
+Every breed has pros and cons!
 The trick is to find the right pet for your lifestyle.
-Though they may require a bit of extra care and attention due to their size and shedding tendencies, Bernese Mountain Dogs make great companions and are sure to bring you years of joy and happiness.
+Though they may require extra care and attention due to their size and shedding tendencies, Bernese Mountain Dogs make great companions and will bring you years of joy and happiness.
 Just make sure to watch out for shady breeders and online scams!
 And, as always, it’s better to adopt if you can!

 See also: